Holistic Therapy Consultant - Gold Coast - Canungra

 Medication and surgery for an enlarged prostate should really be a last resort as there are too many potential dangers and side effects, including impotence and infertility.

-As long as prostate cancer is ruled out, it is better to investigate the natural options that a holistic treatment can offer.
+As long as prostate cancer is ruled out, (and possible bladder cancer) it is better to investigate the natural options that a holistic treatment can offer.